course-details-portlet

 Required previous knowledge

-TTK4115 Linear Systems Theory or similar (with minimum 20% Kalman filter / stochastic system theory / estimation).
+TTK4115 Linear Systems Theory or a similar course that covers Kalman filter, stochastic system theory and estimation.

 Course materials